MechaSpin/parakeet-sdk/README.md

 ## Windows Requirements

-The CP210x USB to UART Bridge connector needs a specific driver installed.
+The CP210x USB to UART Bridge connector needs a specific driver installed to be used on Windows.
 You can find the latest driver [here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).

 ## Test Apps